Flyingros/doc/Position_MSF.md

 cd ~/Workspace/Catkin/src
 git clone https://github.com/ethz-asl/ethzasl_msf
 cd ~/Workspace/Catkin
 catkin_make -j1 # On the Odroid, don't build with too many cores or it will probably freeze and you will have to reboot.
+You may need to add some swap.
 ```